hacker-playlists/books/README.md

 # 📚 A crowdsourced list of cyber books (and some other gems 💎)

-🙋 Have some to add?
-Submit a pull request

 | Title      | Writer | Link     |
 | :---        |    :----:   |   -----------     |
 | Alan Turing: The Enigma   | Andrew Hodges       | <https://en.wikipedia.org/wiki/Alan_Turing:_The_Enigma>      |